-Ofcom also explained that it was aware that since the original JCRA recommendation was made (in September 2009), a number of the operators who were to receive spectrum allocations had raised concerns at the nature and/or the amount of spectrum that would have been allocated to them.
-Ofcom has also recently received representations from at least one interested party arguing that an allocation to CMJ alone (in accordance with the existing recommendation) would not be consistent with its statutory duties in that it might adversely affect the position of other stakeholders as regards any future award of related spectrum by JCRA.
+Ofcom also explained that it was aware that since the original JCRA recommendation was made (in September 2009), a number of the operators who were to receive spectrum allocations had raised concerns about the nature and/or the amount of spectrum that would have been allocated to them.
+Ofcom has also received representations from at least one interested party arguing that an allocation to CMJ alone (in accordance with the existing recommendation) would not be consistent with its statutory duties in that it might adversely affect the position of other stakeholders as regards any future award of related spectrum by JCRA.
 Ofcom noted that, without taking any position as to the merits or otherwise of such arguments, the position as to the level of demand for the spectrum remained unclear.

-In light of this, Ofcom requested the JCRA as a matter of urgency to inform it how the JCRA intended to proceed with regard to the reinstated recommendation for CMJ.
-Given that this matter is likely to affect a number of interested stakeholders, including of course CMJ, Ofcom believed it important that they were made aware of the JCRA's general position as soon as possible.
-As a consequence, the JCRA sent an open letter (Annex C) to telecommunication operators that hold licences in Jersey to inform them of this consultation and the wider process for the allocation of spectrum, and Ofcom has been kept informed of this.
+In light of this, Ofcom requested the JCRA to inform it how the JCRA intended to proceed with regard to the reinstated recommendation for CMJ.
+As this matter is likely to affect a number of interested stakeholders, including of course CMJ, Ofcom believed it important that they were made aware of the JCRA's general position as soon as possible.
+As a consequence, when CICRA was getting ready to issue the consultation that preceded the present document (April 2012), the JCRA sent an open letter (Annex C) to telecommunication operators that hold licences in Jersey to inform them of the consultation and the wider process for the allocation of spectrum, and Ofcom has been kept informed of this.